 • Bake for 20-25 minutes, or until the edges begin to brown and pull away from the sides.

-• Allow to cool in the pan for 5 minutes, then transfer to a cooling rack to cool completely.
+• Allow to cool in the pan for 5 minutes, then slice and serve.

 Notes